About Breast & Ovarian Cancer

 You will need a referral letter from your Specialist or Genetic Counsellor for this test.
 Once you have confirmed that you wish to proceed with testing, we can provide you with the necessary referral form to be filled out and signed by your Doctor.
 All we require for this test is a small blood sample which will be taken by a medical professional.
 We can provide you with details for one of our affiliated collectors based on your location.

-GTL is also proud to offer our NEW extended breast and ovarian cancer panel, including analysis of 11 genes associated with hereditary breast and ovarian cancers.
+GTL is also proud to offer our NEW extended breast and ovarian cancer panel, including an analysis of 11 genes associated with hereditary breast and ovarian cancers.
 The Genes covered in this extended panel are:

 ATM, BRCA1, BRCA2, CHEK2, PALB2, RAD51C, RAD51D, NBN, CDH1, SMARCA4, TP53.